 Consumers may not realize credit scores are in a constant state of flux.
-A change may occur to your credit score every time a creditor reports information.
+A change may occur to your credit score every time a creditor reports new information.
 Compound that by the number of creditors reporting to the credit bureaus at any given time and your credit score could change on a daily basis.

-10 Ways to Raise Your Credit Score Fast
+10 Ways to Raise Credit Scores Fast

-1. Decrease your credit card balance on the small accounts
+1. Decrease your credit card balances.

-3. Retain old or unused credit accounts
+3. Retain old or unused credit accounts.

 Never close unused or old credit card accounts.
 Closing an older credit card account may actually lower your credit scores.
 Once a you close an old credit card account your credit history will appear shorter.
 The length of your credit history accounts for 15% of your credit score.
 It is better to keep the account open and not use it or just use it infrequently.
 A long credit history helps your credit scores.

-4. Get a credit card
+4. Get a credit card.

-Get an unsecured or secured credit card if you have a limited credit history or a low credit score.
-A new credit card reporting to the major credit bureaus can help you build or rebuild credit.
+Get an unsecured or secured credit card if you have bad credit or a limited credit history.
+A new credit card reporting to the major credit bureaus can help build or rebuild credit history.
 Never max out new or old credit accounts.
-Make small monthly charges and pay them off on time and in full each month and watch your credit score rise fast and sky rocket!
-If your credit is bad try an unsecured Visa to rebuild credit.
-If you cannot qualify for an unsecured credit card, try a secured credit card.
-A retail credit card for bad credit will even suffice to help build credit.
+Make small monthly charges and pay them off on time or in full each month.
+Credit scores will increase as long as you keep the balance 10% or less of the available credit limit.

-Authorized user credit can be an instant way to boost your credit scores.
-The three major credit bureaus, Experian, Equifax and Transunion, utilize a credit scoring model known as FICO (Fair Isaac Corporation).
-An established account holder, with positive credit information, will likely have good FICO scores.
+Authorized user credit can be an instant way to boost credit scores.
+The three major credit bureaus, Experian, Equifax and Transunion utilize a credit scoring model known as FICO (Fair Isaac Corporation).
+An established account holder with positive credit information will likely have good FICO scores.

 With authorized user credit, the credit card company will report to your credit files as well as the account holder.
 There are risks in becoming an authorized user on someone else’s credit card accounts.
-If the account holder becomes delinquent this will also reflect on your credit files, even though you are not financially responsible for paying any delinquency as an authorized user.
+If the account holder becomes delinquent this will also reflect on your credit files.
 Read more about Authorized User Credit.

-Request a pay for deletion.
-A pay for deletion is a request made by you to the creditor or collection agency to pay a debt in full or an agreed upon percentage in exchange for a deletion of the account or trade-line.
+Even though a paid collection looks better than an unpaid one, you will not experience an increase in credit scores.
+Request a “pay for deletion.”
+A pay for deletion is a request made to the creditor or collection agency to pay a debt in full or an agreed upon percentage in exchange for a deletion of the account or trade-line.

-7. Rapid Re-Score your Credit Files
+7. Rapid Re-Score your Credit Files.

+If you are in the market for a mortgage loan, refinance or home equity line of credit, your lender or mortgage broker can have your credit files rapid re-scored.
 Rapid Re-Scoring can correct negative, outdated and inaccurate information in your credit report in as little as 72 hours!
-If you are in the market for a mortgage loan, refinance or home equity line of credit, your lender or mortgage broker can have your credit files rapid re-scored.

-It is a service offered by a lender or mortgage broker in which your credit scores can be re-analyzed and quickly corrected for the purposes of obtaining a residential or commercial real estate loan.
+It’s a service only offered by a lender or mortgage broker in which your credit scores can be re-analyzed and quickly corrected for the purposes of obtaining a residential or commercial real estate loan.
 There is a small fee for the service.

 Typically the fee is charged for each item that is corrected.
 The service is only offered by through a lender or mortgage broker.
 Consumers are not eligible to pay for the service on their own.
 Learn more about Rapid Re-scoring.

-8. Look for errors on your credit reports
+8. Look for errors on your credit reports.

 The credit bureaus receive tons of information daily and mistakes are bound to be made.
 Disputing inaccurate items can raise your credit score if those items are deleted or corrected.

 It is very common for credit reports to contain errors, inaccurate, and obsolete information.
 Never assume this type of information somehow drops-off at the 7 year mark.
-Sometimes you have to dispute this information in order to get it deleted.
-Other types of information that should be deleted or corrected are:
+Sometimes you have to dispute this information in order to get outdated information deleted.

-- Charge-offs and collection accounts with factual errors should be disputed
+- Charge-offs and collection accounts with errors

 - Negative accounts that do not belong to you